pkg-mck/agents-at-scale-ark/charts/ark-tenant/README.md

 ## Configuration

-See `values.yaml` for all configuration options including service accounts, resource quotas, and network policies.
+See `values.yaml` for all configuration options including service accounts, builtin tools (terminate, noop), resource quotas, and network policies.